Smart Numbers - Speed Dial

 All the Imagicle applications share the same ECC URL.

 Smart Numbers are enabled by default.
-Since all the Imagicle applications share the same ECC URL, each time an Ecc request arrives, a Smart Number lookup is performed.
+Since all the Imagicle applications share the same ECC URL, each time an Ecc request comes in, a Smart Number lookup is performed.

 You may disable Smart Numbers lookup to prevent performance degradation.

-To do this, go to the Imagicle Application Suite Web interface, and select "Speedy" -> "Manage Service".
+To do this, go to the Imagicle UC Suite Web interface, and select "Contact Manager" -> "Manage Service".

 In the Smart Numbers configuration box, uncheck "Enable Smart Numbers option".